trinhdoduyhungss/simplestlearn.github.io/docs/lessons/lesson6.md

 2. It runs the `get_best_split` logic on the "No" group.
 This is the "endless mirror" of recursion in action!
 It continues until the groups are pure.

-This whole process of testing splits and finding the one that lowers the impurity score the most is the "magic" inside the `.fit()` method!
+> **🧠 How Experts Think**
+>
+> This process of finding the best question is similar to how an expert, like a doctor, diagnoses an illness.
+They don't ask random questions.
+They ask the one question that gives them the most information to narrow down the possibilities.
+A doctor who asks, "Do you have a fever?" is making a "split" that provides a high "information gain."
+The AI is learning to think like an expert!

 #### **The Full Code: A Real Decision Tree**
 This code puts all those ideas together.
 It's complex, but now you can see the "thinking" that happens inside it.